 JRLaw has experience handling all types of reckless driving cases, but these are the most common charges we see:

 - Driving more than 20 mph above the posted speed limit

 - Racing an ambulance, fire truck, or school bus

 - Driving too fast in rain or snow or on gravel

-These are Class I misdemeanors – a conviction could result in losing your driver’s license, being forced to pay up to $2,500 in fines and being sent to jail for as long as a year.
-These categories, depending on the event, may all be included in the reckless driving charges, or perhaps just one.
+A reckless driving charges is a Class I misdemeanors and is punishable by fines up to $2,500 and being sent to jail for up to 12 months.
+Your license can be suspended for up to 6 months as well.
+These penalties, depending on the event, may all be included in the reckless driving charges, or perhaps just one.